BitJager94/DjangoBitcoinPrice/README.md

 Please review these files to configure the project according to your needs.

 ## Fetching Bitcoin Price Data

-To fetch Bitcoin price data, the project uses a third-party API.
-The documentation for the API can be found at [API Documentation](https://example-api.com/docs).

 Refer to the `DjangoWebsiteDemo/templates/index.html` file in the project for an example of how to fetch and process Bitcoin price data using the API.